 f.
 Supplements that you need to buy after the surgery, which can cost $200 to $500.

 These costs are not optional because you need them to stay healthy after the surgery.
 If you do not take your vitamins and supplements you may have health problems that can cost more to treat than to prevent.
+Not sure whether your BMI qualifies you for bypass in the first place?
+See our full guide to BMI for gastric bypass requirements.

 Average Cost of Gastric Bypass Without Insurance Compared to Other Procedures